splant10/291-Group-Projects/Assign2/Readme.txt

-To compile the program:
+To compile and run the program:

-javac -cp ".:lib/db.jar" Main.java MyDatabase.java
+./build-run.sh

 To run the program:

-java -cp ".:lib/db.jar" Main MyDatabase
+./run.sh

+Note: if you're not allowed permission to run these scripts, give the commands:

+chmod +x build-run.sh
+chmod +x run.sh

 NOTE: SAMPLE_TABLE (in MyDatabase.java) variable may need to be changed to work on your account??